aroidzap/char-rnn.pytorch/README.md

 Usage: train.py [filename] [options]

 Options:
---model            Whether to use LSTM or GRU units    gru --n_epochs         Number of epochs to train           2000 --print_every      Log learning rate at this interval  100 --hidden_size      Hidden size of GRU                  50
+--model_type       Whether to use LSTM or GRU units    gru --n_epochs         Number of epochs to train           2000 --print_every      Log learning rate at this interval  100 --hidden_size      Hidden size of GRU                  50